aleksandr-kiliushin/learning/summaries/clean-architecture/index.md

 Dependencies tree enabled by depency inversion:

 - 😊 decouples modules;
-- 👯 both high- and low-level modules depend on abstractions;
+- 👯 high level modules should not depend on low level modules – both should depend on abstractions;
-- 🙅 high-level modules don't import anything from low-level modules;
-- 🙅 abstractions don't depend on concrete implementations;
+- 🙅 abstractions shouldn't depend on concrete implementation;
-- 🤗 concrete implementations depend on abstractions;
+- 🤗 concrete implementations should depend upon abstractions;

 What power does it provide?